Wyatt002/Camp-Scout/README.md

 - Detail page provides specific data for campground located at selected park
 - Weather forecast and contact information is provided
 - Accounts
-- Autheticated users can provide reviews for campgrounds
+- Authenticated users can provide reviews for campgrounds
-- Wish list for registered accounts so users can build a list of campgrounds they wish to visit

 ## Project Initialization